houdini68/testing-java/README.md

 Each time I visit a site (Stackoverflow) to get some help on programming or I made some investigations on a specific topic I will try to make a test that will be documented here.

-It is an Apache Maven project and it was written using Intellij Idea.
+It is an Apache Maven project and it was developed using Intellij Idea.

 Rudy Vissers(Belgium).

+# Tested on JDK 8 -

 # Software Engineering

 ## Behavior Parameterization